wilsonmar/billboard/README.md

 So for early 2015, the mothboard is Raspberry Pi.

 The Raspberry Pi 2 Model B came out in 2014 with a full Gigabyte of RAM.
-Prior Pis had 512MB RAM.
+Prior Pi B+ had 512MB RAM.
 http://www.linux.com/news/embedded-mobile/mobile-linux/813223-performance-testing-the-new-35-raspberry-pi-2-

 It's ARM processor (900 Mhz Coretext v7 quadcore) is similar to what Windows Surface tablets use.